SilentView/LVD-2M/README.md

 Although HDVG dataset is also from youtube, its format is different from other youtube scraped datasets, so it is treated seperately.

-### Tenchnical suggestions for downloading videos from YouTube
+### Technical suggestions for downloading videos from YouTube

 We use a modified version of [pytube](https://github.com/pytube/pytube) to download the videos.
 It supports downloading videos from youtube in a parallel, fast and stable way (using multiprocessing and multiple accounts).
 For more details, check the `download_videos_release.py` script.

 Overally, users are suggested to prepare multiple google accounts, run `python download_videos_release.py --reset_auth` for authorization and run the downloading scripts.

+We implemented the mechanism of dividing the request loads to multiple accounts.
+The processes launched on all the nodes will be evenly assigned to different accounts.

 *Note: the code for downloading videos from youtube could fail due to variation in youtube api behaviors, you can check the issues in [pytube](https://github.com/pytube/pytube) for updates.*